Trump condemns ‘evil’ impeachment after Senate acquittal: ‘It was a disgrace’

 The only party defection was on the abuse of power charge from Sen. Mitt Romney, R-Utah, who declared hours before the final vote that Trump had engaged in as “destructive an attack on the oath of office and our Constitution as I can imagine.”
 Romney, though, voted not guilty on the obstruction charge.

+"Now we have that gorgeous word, I never thought I’d hear it," Trump said Thursday.
+"It's called total acquittal."

+After a while, Thursday's more than hour-long address shifted into a rhetorical high-fiving and back-slapping phase as Trump went around the room and began thanking Republican lawmakers.

-Trump on Thursday publicly lauded Senate Majority Leader Mitch McConnell, R-Ky., for his handling of the entire process.
+Trump lauded Senate Majority Leader Mitch McConnell, R-Ky., for his handling of the entire process.

 "You did a fantastic job," Trump said, joking about his reputation as a quiet and shrewd political operator.
 "He's the greatest poker player, right?"